Understanding the Google ranking factors is vital if you run any kind of online business.

 Ranking Factor Five: MOBILE RESPONSIVENESS

-Statista reports that in 2017 mobile overtook desktop as the main source of web traffic.
+StatCounter reports that in late 2016 mobile overtook desktop as the main source of internet traffic:

 By October 2015 more than half of all Google searches were on mobile devices.